Buffalo, New York: Performing arts and music

 The Buffalo Philharmonic Orchestra was formed in 1935 and performs at Kleinhans Music Hall, whose acoustics have been praised.
 Although the orchestra nearly disbanded during the late 1990s due to a lack of funding, philanthropic contributions and state aid stabilized it.
 Under the direction of JoAnn Falletta, the orchestra has received a number of Grammy Award nominations and won the Grammy Award for Best Contemporary Classical Composition in 2009.

 KeyBank Center draws national music acts year-round.
 Sahlen Field hosts the annual WYRK Taste of Country music festival every summer with national country music acts.
 Canalside regularly hosts outdoor summer concerts, a tradition that spun off from the defunct Thursday at the Square concert series.
 Colored Musicians Club, an extension of what was a separate musicians'-union chapter, maintains jazz history.

 Rick James was born and raised in Buffalo and later lived on a ranch in the nearby Town of Aurora.
 James formed his Stone City Band in Buffalo, and had national appeal with several crossover singles in the R&B, disco and funk genres in the late 1970s and early 1980s.
 Around the same time, the jazz fusion band Spyro Gyra and jazz saxophonist Grover Washington Jr. also got their start in the city.

 The Goo Goo Dolls, an alternative rock group which formed in 1986, had 19 top-ten singles.
 Singer-songwriter and activist Ani DiFranco has released over 20 folk and indie rock albums on Righteous Babe Records, her Buffalo-based label.
+The death metal band Cannibal Corpse is the most commercially successful in the genre; they later settled in Tampa, Florida.

 Underground hip-hop acts in the city partner with Buffalo-based Griselda Records, whose artists include Westside Gunn, Conway the Machine, and Benny the Butcher, who all occasionally refer to Buffalo culture in their lyrics.